 It has been estimated that there are 12,000 Americans living in Taiwan.

-Living in Taiwan is an amazing experience for a variety of reasons, including the climate, the people, the quality of life, and the cuisine.
+Living in Taiwan is an incredible experience for a variety of reasons, including the climate, the friendly locals, the cuisine, and the quality of life.
 As an American expatriate living in Taiwan though, what exactly do you need to know regarding filing US expat (and Taiwanese) taxes?

 The good news is if you are paying income tax in Taiwan, there are various exclusions and exemptions available to prevent you paying tax on the same income to the IRS too.